 The agents who show up on video get remembered - and the ones who get remembered get the listings.

-- Get more visibility on listings
+- Get more visibility on listings and search results

-- Build trust with buyers and sellers
+- Build trust with buyers and sellers before the first call

-- Boost engagement on social media
+- Boost engagement on social media (listings with video get 76% more engagement)

-- Establish authority in your market
+- Establish authority and stand out in your market

 Hire a Real Estate Videographer or DIY?

 When agents think about using video, this is usually the first decision: Should I hire a real estate videographer or do it myself?
 There’s no single right answer but there are tradeoffs.
 Your decision depends on your budget, listing type, turnaround needs, and long-term plan.
-Here’s things to consider:

 Typical Cost of Real Estate Video

-In the U.S., outsourced video creation for basic listing video is usually between $200 - $600.
-In most of Europe, the range is €200 - €400.
-These are typically short walkthroughs (1–3 minutes) with light editing.
-For premium listings that need drone shots, custom graphics, or voice-over narration, prices can rise to $1,500+ or €2,000+, depending on the production level and location.
-Extras like drone footage or interviews often cost more.If you're doing five to ten listings a month, these costs stack up really fast.
-That's why more agents are also turning to AI real estate video tools like Amplifiles to turn listing photos into scroll-stopping videos at a fraction of the cost and time.
+If you're doing five to ten listings a month, these costs stack up fast.
+That's why more agents are turning to AI real estate video tools like Amplifiles to turn listing photos into scroll-stopping videos at a fraction of the cost and time.

 Pricing example of Amplifiles: A 7-image video with full voice-over and branding costs only $10.50.
 It’s ideal for open house follow-ups, listing teasers, or social ads.